ParkWonYeong/Auto-Tweet-Bird/README.md

 ## Goals

-* The goal of implementing the app "Food Cal"
-  - Provides appropriate answers to users who tag the account and attempt to chat with keywords.

 * The function that was planned to be implemented.
   - **Random Response**
     + The server is up and running, so it provides a 24-hour response.